Ecuadorians to pick president under strict pandemic measures

-QUITO, Ecuador (AP) — Ecuador will choose a new president Sunday facing unprecedented health measures due to the coronavirus pandemic and the influence of a populist former head of state who was blocked from a place on the ballot due to a corruption conviction.
+QUITO, Ecuador (AP) — Ecuadorians voted for a new president Sunday facing unprecedented health measures due to the coronavirus pandemic and the influence of a populist former head of state who was blocked from a place on the ballot due to a corruption conviction.

-To avoid an April 11 runoff, a candidate who doesn't reach the 50% threshold can still win by securing at least 40% while also being 10% ahead of the rival in second place.
+To avoid an April 11 runoff, a candidate needed get 50% of the votes or finish with at least 40% while being 10 percentage points ahead of the second place candidate.

-Voters have been ordered to wear a mask, bring their own bottle of hand sanitizer and pencil, keep a 5-foot (1.5-meter) distance from others and avoid all personal contact in the polling place.
-The only time voters will be allowed to lower their mask will be during the identification process.
+Voters were ordered to wear masks, bring their own bottle of hand sanitizer and pencil, keep a 5-foot (1.5-meter) distance from others and avoid all personal contact in the polling places.
+The only time voters were allowed to lower their masks was during the identification process.

+Long lines formed at polling places, especially in big cities, where some voters had to wait hours to cast their ballots.

+“I don’t care who wins the elections.
+We are used to thinking that the messiah is coming to solve our lives and no candidate has solved anything for me,” said one voter, Ramiro Loza.
+“During the quarantine, my income was reduced by 80%, and the politicians did not feed me.”

-The winner will have to work to pull the oil-producing nation out of a deepening economic crisis that has been exacerbated by the pandemic.
-The South American country of 17 million people had recorded more than 253,000 cases and nearly 15,000 deaths of COVID-19 as of Friday, according to data from Johns Hopkins University in the United States.
+The winning candidate will have to work to pull the oil-producing nation out of a deepening economic crisis that has been exacerbated by the pandemic.
+The South American country of 17 million people recorded more than 253,000 confirmed coronavirus cases and nearly 15,000 deaths related to COVID-19 as of Friday, according to data from Johns Hopkins University in the United States.

-Arauz, a 35-year-old former culture minister who attended the University of Michigan, faces Lasso, who at 65 is making a third run for the presidency after a long career in business, banking and government.
-Indigenous rights and environmental activist Yaku Pérez has been trailing in third place.

-Lasso, favors free-market policies and Ecuador’s rapprochement with international organizations.
-He has promised to create more jobs and attract international banks.
+Lasso, 65, was making a third run for the presidency after a long career in business, banking and government.
+He favors free-market policies and Ecuador’s rapprochement with international organizations.
+He promised to create more jobs and attract international banks.
 He also wants to boost the oil, mining and energy sectors through the participation of private entities to replace state financing.

 He remains popular among millions of Ecuadorians after overseeing a period of economic growth driven by an oil boom and loans from China that allowed him to expand social programs, build roads, schools and other projects.
 But he increasingly cracked down on opponents, the press and businesses during his latter stage in office and feuded with Indigenous groups over development projects.
 His appeal also has been tarnished by a corruption conviction he says was a trumped up product of political vengeance.